 All About the Fellowship (PDF)

 The Fellowship in Government provides a unique public policy learning experience, demonstrates the value of science-government interaction and enhances public health science and practical knowledge in government.
 APHA is looking for candidates with strong public health credentials and an interest in serving as a staff person in the U.S. Congress.
-The fellowship is based in Washington, D.C., so you must be able to move to the Washington, D.C., area by January 2017.
+The fellowship is based in Washington, D.C.

 The fellow will have the option of working in the House or Senate on legislative and policy issues such as creating healthy communities, improving health equity, addressing environmental health concerns, population health or the social determinants of health.
 Much of the work developing public policy happens at the staff level, where these critical issues are not well understood or incorporated into the discussion.
 The fellow will have the opportunity to make an impact and improve the health of the public.